Climate Resilient Livelihoods Project (GCF)

 Brief description:

-The Government of Zimbabwe (GoZ), in partnership with UNDP, is implementing a seven-year project, Building the climate resilience for vulnerable agricultural livelihoods in Southern Zimbabwe.
-The objective of the project is to strengthen the resilience of agricultural livelihoods of vulnerable communities, particularly women, in southern Zimbabwe in the face of increasing climate risks and impacts.
+In partnership with UNDP, the Government of Zimbabwe (GoZ) is implementing a seven-year project, Building the climate resilience for vulnerable agricultural livelihoods in Southern Zimbabwe.
+The project aims to strengthen the resilience of agricultural livelihoods of vulnerable communities, particularly women, in southern Zimbabwe in the face of increasing climate risks and impacts.
 Green Climate Fund (GFC) resources will leverage GoZ co-financing to overcome technical, financial, institutional, and capacity barriers to enable smallholder farmers, especially women, to:

 1. access sufficient, reliable water sources to enhance agricultural production's climate resilience.